KSSidhu/KSSidhu/README.md

 I'm currently based in **BC, Canada.**

 <br />
-I love learning new technology and am currently studying mobile development in depth with a focus on React-Native.
+I love learning new technology and am currently focusing on Docker, Golang, Typescript, and React-Native.
 <br />
 <br />